jackhkmatthews/jackhkmatthews.github.io/_posts/2017-03-08-toy-tube-map.md

 ## Overview

-After considering a few ideas, I decided to try and build my own version of a live tube map, where animated tube carriages would be visible to the user in near real time - informed by TFL's Unified API.
-I initially considered mapping and animating all of London's tube carriages simultaneously however decided it to be beyond the scope of the project and almost definitely beyond my current ability.
-Instead the user would add their own trains to the map by selecting line, origin and destination.
-The trains would then depart in near real time using information from TFL's unified API.
+For my second project on the General Assembly Web Development Immersive course I built a live Tube map, where animated tube carriages travel across London - informed by TFL's Unified API and Google's Map and Route APIs.
+The user can add trains to the map by selecting line, origin and destination and watch them in near real time.
+More can be read [here](https://github.com/jackhkmatthews/WDI_PROJECT_2).

 ## Favourite Bit